bitsofcotton/randtools/README.md

 The ongoing technologies gathers the viewpoints relates on real world tremendous speed, so in the theoretical meaning, we can carry them into the quantity/quality based description on the tree, however, with some of the description they can have, but, tricolor-tree 16-depth can describe them even we have the concrete infinite data patterns so.

-However, we don't know how they linked into real world phenomenons, so in the real world phenomenons have hidden internal states they can misrepresenation of them, the description system itself is imcomplete in their meanings.
+However, we don't know how they linked into real world phenomenons, so in the real world phenomenons have hidden internal states they can make misrepresenation of them, the description system itself is incomplete in their meanings.

 # Another Download Sites